atiratree/kube-enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 9. The HPA scales the surging deployment back down to 1 replica.
 10. The HPA sets `ActiveInterceptorCompleted=true` on the eviction requests of pod A, which is ready to be deleted.
-11. The eviction request controller designates the replica set controller as the next interceptor.
+11. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptorClass`.
 12. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the availability of the webserver.